 Unless one of us is out of town, Sunday nights are our time to be together.

 We share a special at-home date night every single week.
 On Sunday nights, after the kids are in bed, Barry and I have dinner and movie.
 It’s usually trashy pizza and Doritos because those are some of my favorite foods in the entire world.
 I realize it may not seem like much, but each week we make an effort to connect with one another over pizza and Netflix.
+We also love trying these date ideas in Dallas whenever we want something new and exciting to do.

 We also have to be diligent about the time we spend together at night after the kids go to sleep.